Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 View of the Empire State Building| ©Alina Grubnyak

-Yes, the best way to see the Whitney and not miss any of the wonders of the city is with the New York Explorer Pass from 69 €, which allows you to visit up to ten attractions in 60 days.
+Manhattan has an endless list of things to see and do And the best way not to miss anything like the Whitney is to book the New York Explorer Pass from 72 ¤, which allows you to visit up to ten attractions in 60 days.
 Among them, you will be able to enter this gallery, visit the Empire State Building, the Statue of Liberty or tour the city by bus.
-If you have time to spare, this is undoubtedly the best alternative for you.
+If you have time to spare, this is definitely the best alternative for you.

-Keep in mind that if you had to see all the attractions on your own, it would be impossible to concentrate them in such a short time, so this is the most efficient way to make the most of your stay without crowds and queues.
+Keep in mind that if you had to see all the attractions on your own, it would be impossible to concentrate them in such a short time, so this is the most efficient way to make the most of your stay without crowds or queues.

 Why I like this option: in addition to its good value for money, I recommend the tourist card for including a very complete tour of New York with which you will make the most of your days in this city.